 Optional - Lab Testing - £165

 If you or a member of your household has developed a cough, fever, breathlessness, sore throat or headaches in the last 14 days, or recently travelled to a high risk area please contact us before your appointment.

 Some after care advice.

 - Head and facial lesion removal wounds are often left uncovered.

-- If a dressing is applied after surgery the surgeon will inform you how long you have to leave it on.
+- If a dressing is applied after the procedure we will inform you how long you have to leave it on.

 - Keep the wound area clean and dry.
 You can wash around the area.